proofzero/rollupid/docs/reference/galaxy-api.md

 {% tab title="2.
 GQL Client" %}
 **Option 2: GraphQL Clients**

-Our reccomended approach is to use a general purpose GQL Client.
+Our recommended approach is to use a general purpose GQL Client.
 One such client we recommend for Javascript is [graphql-request.](https://www.npmjs.com/package/graphql-request)

 GraphQL Request helps reduce the overhead of making GQL API calls with a simple fetch.
 Let's demonstrate the same examples in Option 1 with this library.